-What I could’ve done was find a starting set and then use Excel flash fill to create a new set by rearranging the numbers.
+I could’ve found a starting set and then used Excel flash fill to create a new set by rearranging the numbers.
 In the example below, I want to create new test numbers by shifting the original last group of 4 numbers to the second group of the New Test CC.

-However, when I use the feature, I don’t get my desired results.
+However, I don’t get my desired results when I use the feature.
 I can see flash fill correctly moved the last 4 digits into the second spot on the adjacent cell.
 However, they added more numbers.
 I wouldn’t even be able to use these new numbers as they are too long for my purposes.

 The above incident is an example where you need to provide multiple pattern examples in the adjacent cells.
 I’ll add another pattern in cell B3 and erase the remaining errors.